 Stetz Consulting Home

 Stetz Consulting LLC brings over 20 years of energy-efficiency experience to your project or facility.
 We can help save you money by reducing operating costs, improve comfort and climate control, and minimize your carbon footprint.
 Let us help identify inefficiencies that contribute to high operating costs, recommend technologies and strategies to improve performance, and evaluate the economics of potential facility upgrades.
-During 2011 and 2012, Stetz Consulting conducted forty-five energy audits covering over 7.8 million SF of data center, commercial, warehouse, and industrial facilities.
-These audits identified 30 million kWh, 10,000 MMBTU, 18,000 metric tons of carbon dioxide emissions, and 2.4 million dollars in potential energy savings.
+Between 2011 and 2014, Stetz Consulting conducted fifty commercial building energy audits covering over 9 million SF of data center, commercial, warehouse, and industrial facilities.
+These audits identified 40 million kWh, 10,000 MMBTU, 27,000 metric tons of carbon dioxide emissions, and 3.3 million dollars in potential energy savings.
 Specialties include:

 - Measurement & verification of energy savings resulting from performance contract, either owner or energy-service company perspective.